eoscostarica/guide.eoscostarica.io/docs/eos-learn/eosio-components.md

 ```shell
 $ sudo ./install.sh
 ```
 >For more information on how to Install the Contract DEV.
-Toolkit go to guide[How Install CDT](https://developers.eos.io/welcome/latest/getting-started/development-environment/install-the-CDT).
+Toolkit go to guide [How Install CDT](https://developers.eos.io/welcome/latest/getting-started/development-environment/install-the-CDT).

 Now you are set for creating a development wallet with the help of Cleos.
-[More information](https://developers.eos.io/welcome/latest/getting-started/development-environment/create-development-wallet).
+For more information, visit [Create Development Wallet](https://developers.eos.io/welcome/latest/getting-started/development-environment/create-development-wallet).